 Since 1960, the share of the Federal budget spent on programs serving the elderly has nearly doubled.
 In 1960, less than 15 percent of the Federal budget was spent on the elderly.
-In fiscal year 1985, 28 percent of the Federal budget will fund programs benefiting the elderly.
+In fiscal year 1986, an estimated 26 percent of the Federal budget will fund programs benefiting the elderly, down from 28 percent in fiscal year 1984.

 The doubling of the budget has occurred in part because of the increasing numbers of older Americans who have received improved Social Security benefits as the system has matured.
 More significant causes for this increase, however, are legislated improvements in income protection, health insurance, and services which were enacted in the late 1960's and early 1970's in an effort to reduce high levels of poverty among the elderly.
 Today, two-thirds of the budget for the elderly is spent on retirement income as compared to 90 percent in 1960.
 Health care spending, in contrast, has become an increasingly significant fiscal burden for both the national treasury and individual senior citizens.
-Spending for health as a proportion of all Federal spending on the elderly has increased from 6 percent in 1960 to an estimated 30 percent in 1985 (chart 7-1 and table 7-1).
+Spending on health programs for the elderly has increased from 6 percent in 1960 to an estimated 29 percent of Federal outlays for the elderly in 1986 (chart 7-1 and table 7-1).

-FEDERAL OUTLAYS BENEFITING THE ELDERLY FISCAL YEAR 1985
+FEDERAL OUTLAYS BENEFITING THE ELDERLY FISCAL YEAR 1986